rahulddutta/rahulddutta/README.md

 Web Developer and Mentor
 ------------------------

 I am a self learner.
 I started with HTML, CSS and JavaScript.
 Then started learning different frameworks and libraries along with it.
 Now presently I am working with React and material ui.
-I have joined ITC Infotech as of now and doing side hustle with my own startup mentorcodes.com where I teach coding to the next gen teens.
+I have joined @ITC Infotech as of now and mentoring future developers mentorcodes.com where I teach coding to the next gen teens.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [rahuldutta.rd11@gmail.com](mailto:rahuldutta.rd11@gmail.com)
-* 🚀  I'm currently working on [Mentor Codes](http://mentorcodes.com/)
+* 🚀  I'm currently working on [Mentor Codes](https://mentorcodes.com/)
 * 🧠  I'm learning DSA with Java
 * 🤝  I'm open to collaborating on opensource
 * ⚡  I'am a rebel at heart